John-Kry/apexjs/README.md

 })

-//Returns more detailed information about the player apex.getDetailedPlayer("playerName","XBOX") //or XBOX or PSN .then((response)=>{
+//Returns more detailed information about the player apex.getDetailedPlayer("playerName","PC") //or XBOX or PSN .then((response)=>{
     console.log(response)
 })